xcart/xcart-docs/_pages/kb_en/look_and_feel/xcart-template.md

 X-Cart 5.4.x supports the CrispWhite skin that is a main skin and the Standard skin in Standard color scheme (deprecated) that will be completely removed from the software with time.

-For early adopters of the Standard skin in colour schemes other than Standard, the colour scheme used in the store before v5.4.0.x will be preserved as-is during the upgrade.
-Beware that in case a deprecated colour scheme is changed to any new skin in 5.4.x the changes can not be reverted.
+For early adopters of the Standard skin in color schemes other than Standard, the color scheme used in the store before v5.4.0.x will be preserved as-is during the upgrade.
+Beware that in case a deprecated color scheme is changed to any new skin in 5.4.x the changes can not be reverted.
 {% endnote %}

 Although each skin is different, all of them have some common features.
 All skins let you use the same types of pages, and all pages include some standard elements.